pocketgems/dynamodb/docs/dynamodb.md

 * TransactWrite request is constructed using the following rules:
     * For each readonly items:
         * Append ConditionExpressions generated using AOL
-    * For each readwrite items:
+    * For each read-write items:
         * Append UpdateExpression generated using AOL.
         * Append ConditionExpressions generated using AOL
 * Transaction commits when the transaction context / scope is exited.